-The current stable release line is 1.8.
+The current stable release line is 1.10.
 For more information about older versions, see the FAQ item about supported releases.
-Versions 1.2 and older should no longer be used due to known security issues that cannot be resolved in that code base.
+Versions 1.6 and older should no longer be used due to known security issues that will not be resolved in that code base.

 Official release distribution

 The latest official release of LedgerSMB is always at download site.
 Releases are signed with GPG to assert integrity.
 Our public GPG key can be found on MIT's key server or on pgpkeys.eu.
 Install and upgrade info.

 You can verify the release with the command

 The docker repository identifier is "ledgersmb/ledgersmb" with the "latest" tag always pointing to the most recent stable release, which is currently the most recent 1.10.x release.
 The "master" tag points to the most recent alpha or beta of the development version (1.11).

 A Debian package is available in Debian v11 (stable, 'bullseye') and Debian v10 (oldstable, 'buster') but was not available in Debian v9 (Stretch, oldoldstable) due to problems with the Dojo dependency (which failed to build).
 Note that the current LedgerSMB version that is recommended for use is one in the 1.10.x series, which is not in Debian.
 We're working to get 1.8.x or 1.9.x packages into Debian.